executablebooks/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at executablebooks@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at the following email:

-All complaints will be reviewed and investigated promptly and fairly.
+- executablebooks-conduct@googlegroups.com

+This email is monitored by the Code of Conduct Team, which is currently composed of the Project Investigators of the Sloan grant that funded this project.
+This group monitors all messages to the address above, and will review, investigate, and respond to any reports.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.